pombredanne/https-github.com-z88dk-z88dk.wiki-/Benchmarks.md

 ## SDCC

-sdcc 4.2.0 RC1 #13053 Linux
+sdcc 4.2.0 (Linux)
-sdcc is a current open source C cross compiler targetting several small CPUs including the z80.
-Its primary feature is that it supports a large subset of modern C standards (C89, C99, C11, C23).
-In these tests the new register based calling convention `__sdcccall(1)` is enabled.
+sdcc is a current open source C cross compiler targeting several small CPUs including the z80.
+Its primary feature is that it supports a large subset of modern C standards (C89, C99, C11, C23).<br>In these tests the new register based calling convention `__sdcccall(1)` is enabled.

 ## Z88DK/SCCZ80_CLASSIC